elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-networkpolicies.md

 If you run several applications -- e.g., frontend, backend, backoffice, database, message queue -- in a single Kubernetes cluster, it is a best practice to segregrate them.
 By segregating your applications and only allowing required Ingress and egress network traffic, you further reduce blast radius in case of an attack.

-## Compliant Kubernetes helps enforce segregation
+## Welkin helps enforce segregation

-Compliant Kubernetes allows you to segregate applications by installing suitable NetworkPolicies.
+Welkin allows you to segregate applications by installing suitable NetworkPolicies.
 These are a bit like firewalls, but in the container world: Since containers are supposed to be deleted and recreated frequently, they change IP address a lot.
 Clearly the old "allow/deny IP" method does not scale.
 Therefore, NetworkPolicies select source and destination Pods based on labels or namespace labels.

-To make sure you don't forget to configure NetworkPolicies, the administrator can configure Compliant Kubernetes to deny creation of Pods with no matching NetworkPolicies.
+To make sure you don't forget to configure NetworkPolicies, the administrator can configure Welkin to deny creation of Pods with no matching NetworkPolicies.

 If you get the following error: